siliconvallii/eeloo/README.md

 <!-- ABOUT THE PROJECT -->
 ## about the project

-since social networks are widely spread in society, we can't trust big companies to control how we communicate and interact with news and data. as open-source messaging app are becoming a valuable alternative, social networks must follow up. eeloo aims at providing an open-source, private and reliable social-network, giving top importance at keeping close friends in touch.
+since social networks are widely spread in society, we can't trust big companies to control how we communicate and interact with news and data. as open-source messaging app are becoming more and more popular, social networks must follow up. eeloo aims at providing an open-source, private and reliable social-network, giving top importance at keeping close friends in touch.

+### state of the project

+eeloo is currently available on [Apple Store](https://apps.apple.com/fi/app/eeloo/id1606031375) and [Play Store](https://play.google.com/store/apps/details?id=it.produzionisiliconesi.eeloo): since it currently is in early-access, it is reserved to the students of four high-schools. eeloo will be expanding its userbase accordingly to the state of the project.

 ### built with